adrian83/adrian83.github.io/page_data/content/post/003_run_code_in_docker_container.md

 Sometimes we want to execute code inside long running (with `-d` option) Docker container (ie Cassandra).
 In such case we need to copy file into the running Docker container and run it.

 1. Run docker container in detached mode (which means that it will run until stopped), by executing: `docker run -d -p 9042:9042 --name=cassandra_test cassandra:latest`
-2. Copy file you want to execute: `docker cp cassandra.cql cassandra_test:/schema.cql`
+2. Copy file, you want to execute: `docker cp cassandra.cql cassandra_test:/schema.cql`
 3. Use copied file: `docker exec cassandra_test cqlsh -f /schema.cql`
-4.